Joint Inference of Diffusion and Structure in Partially Observed Social Networks Using Coupled Matrix Factorization: Numerical and Simulation Results

 \subsection{Description of the Datasets}

-\textbf{Synthetic}: Independent of the proposed model, we generated synthetic directed graphs by resembling real social networks.
+\textbf{Synthetic}: We generated synthetic directed graphs resembling real social networks independent of the proposed model.
 The LFR (Lancichinetti-Fortunato-Radicchi) network is a benchmark having interesting real-world features such as community structure and power-law degree distribution \cite{LFRbenchmark2008}.
-We generated artificial LFR networks with mixing parameter 0.1, degree sequence exponent 2, community size distribution exponent 1, and zero number of overlapping nodes.
-Then on each graph, we simulated independent cascades with different lengths using the method described in \cite{gomez2012inferring}.
-The transmission model was exponentially distributed with parameters: alpha=1, mixture of exponential=1 and beta=0.5.
-The details of generated datasets are listed in Table \eqref{table:realdata}\\ \textbf{Real world}: We utilized two real datasets: A Twitter dataset during October 2010 with a network of followers and time sequnce of retweeting between the users \cite{hodas2014simple}.
-Also, a Memestracker dataset with memes propagation between websites during April 2009 with a connection graph \cite{leskovec2009meme}.
-As stated earlier, data loss in real-world datasets is unavoidable.
-Thus, creating a test scenario on these datasets will cause an extreme lack of information, and no proper ground-truth exists for evaluation.
-Therefore, we consider a dense part of these networks (by choosing a big community) to test and perform data deletion scenarios.
-The final statistics of these datasets is listed in Table \eqref{table:realdata}.
+We generated three different artificial LFR networks having $50$, $100$, and $400$ nodes with parameters: mixing parameter 0.1, degree sequence exponent 2, community size distribution exponent 1, and zero number of overlapping nodes.
+Then, we simulated different independent cascades on each graph using the method described in \cite{gomez2012inferring}.
+The transmission model was exponentially distributed with parameters: alpha=1, a mixture of exponential=1, and beta=0.5.\\ \textbf{Real world}: As stated earlier, data loss in real-world datasets is unavoidable.
+Thus, creating a test scenario on these datasets will cause an extreme lack of information, and no proper ground truth exists for evaluation.
+Therefore, we consider a dense part of these networks (by choosing a big community) with a density of about $0.1$ to test and perform data deletion scenarios.
+Therefore, {we applied this approach to two real datasets:} A Twitter dataset during October $2010$ with a network of $6642$ links between followers and time sequence of retweeting between $2144$ activity of users \cite{hodas2014simple}.
+Also, a Memestracker dataset with $4828$ memes propagation between websites during April 2009 with a $41404$ graph connection \cite{leskovec2009meme}.